 About This Guide

-This guide helps you master Pro's administrative tools for preparing payroll, employees, schedules, and operations.
+This guide helps you master Pro's admin tools for managing employees, jobs, and schedules and assists with easy payroll prep and budget management.
 You'll find practical guidance and links to detailed help articles throughout.

 Understanding Your Role